worldbank/gld/Support/B - Country Survey Details/COL/GEIH/ISIC_classification.md

 As with the previous version, the Colombian version of ISIC 4 2020 had more similarities than differences to the international version, yet the differences are more evident at the four digit level, see the correspondence table [here](https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fwww.dane.gov.co%2Ffiles%2Fsen%2Fnomenclatura%2FtablasCorrelativas%2FTC-CIIU-4AC-2020-vsCIIU-4Int.xls&wdOrigin=BROWSELINK)

-The same correspondence tables apply for the year 2021.
+The 2021 data uses the same ISIC 4 Colombia version.
+If the user wants to compare it to the ISIC 4 international version, please use the same link from 2020.